mjoblin/vibin/README_DEV.md

 ### Supporting other hardware devices

-The intent behind the `Streamer` and `MediaServer` interfaces is that they would be general enough to support a variety of implementations for different hardware devices.
-The reality is that they're _heavily_ influenced by two specific products: [StreamMagic] network streamers from Cambridge Audio, and the [Asset UPnP] media server software (implemented in `streammagic.py` and `asset.py` respectively).
+The intent behind the `Streamer`, `MediaServer`, and `Amplifier` interfaces is that they would be general enough to support a variety of implementations for different hardware devices.
+The reality is that they're _heavily_ influenced by three specific products: [StreamMagic] network streamers from Cambridge Audio, and the [Asset UPnP] media server software, and the [Hegel] amplifier control protocol (implemented in `streammagic.py`, `asset.py`, and `hegel.py` respectively).

 The same issue applies to many of the models (`models.py`) and types (`types.py`).

 If additional devices were to be supported then it's likely that the interfaces, models, and types, would need to be adjusted appropriately.
 It would be a learning adventure.

+Supporting additional amplifiers would require implementing the `Amplifier` interface.
+The amplifier would need to support software controls for power, volume, etc.

-Supporting additional media server devices would require implementing the `MediaServer` interface and is likely the simpler of the two.
+Supporting additional media server devices would require implementing the `MediaServer` interface.

 Supporting additional streamer devices would require implementing the `Streamer` interface.
 The implementation would also need to be sure to invoke the `on_update()` method (as passed in by `Vibin` when instantiating the implementation) for the following message types: `CurrentlyPlaying`, `Position`, and `TransportState`.

-Any implementation would need to ensure that the data owned by the media server or streamer is munged into the shape expected by the types and models specified by the interfaces.
+Any implementation would need to ensure that the data owned by the amplifier, media server, or streamer, is munged into the shape expected by the types and models specified by the interfaces.

 ### Tests